The best majors for med school are science and humanities degrees that include the prerequisite classes needed for admissions.

-So, you have been dreaming of going to Medical School.
-It is clear all of the reasons you want to, and even how hard and expensive it will all be.
-All of a sudden you realize, you don’t know what academic track will help get you there.
-Maybe you start asking yourself, what majors do medical schools prefer?
-Well, there is undoubtedly a lot of mythology that tells you that you must study within a specific field of the sciences to get started on the right foot.
-The majority of students at the top med schools have degrees that fit within the social, physical, and biological sciences.
-It may shock you, however, that at least 25% have majored in something entirely different.
-These even include degrees in the arts and humanities.
-If your next question is, does undergrad matter for med school?
-The answer is, yes.
+Well, at first glance there is a lot of mythology that tells you that you must study within a specific field of the sciences to get started on the right foot.
+Most students at the top med schools have degrees that fit within the social, physical, and biological sciences and other sciences.
+However, at least 25% majored in something entirely different.
+These include degrees in the arts and humanities.
+So, does an undergrad matter for med school?
+The answer is yes.
 And no.

-We have compiled a top ten list, taking into account a variety of factors, of the Best Majors for Medical School that are sure to get your medical education off to a great start.
+We have compiled a top ten list, taking into account various factors, of the Best Majors for Medical School that are sure to help you get into medical school and get your medical education off to a great start.

 1. Physical Science